-Results 1–5 of 5 for "Profile"X related to "Autism prevalence and the DSM" Refine Your Search Refine Your Search TopicRace (1)Document TypeProfileXYear2012 (1)2011 (1)Author/ContributorDorsey, Tasha (1)Kaslow, Nadine (1) Results 1–5 of 5 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Featured Psychologist: Glorisa J. Canino, PhDGlorisa J. Canino, PhD, is a professor at the School of Medicine, department of pediatrics, and the director of the Behavioral Sciences Research Institute, University of Puerto Rico, School of Medicine.
+Results 1–5 of 5 for "Profile"X related to "Autism prevalence and the DSM" Refine Your Search Refine Your Search TopicHealth disparities (1)Race (1)Document TypeProfileXYear2012 (1)2011 (1)Author/ContributorDorsey, Tasha (1) Results 1–5 of 5 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Dr.
+Jason Purnell, Social PsychologistPurnell uses psychological science to understand how poverty, education and race influence health outcomes.Profile 2.Alan E. Kazdin, PhDAPA President in 2008.Profile (January 2011)3.Featured Psychologist: Glorisa J. Canino, PhDGlorisa J. Canino, PhD, is a professor at the School of Medicine, department of pediatrics, and the director of the Behavioral Sciences Research Institute, University of Puerto Rico, School of Medicine.
 She is presently principal or co-principal investigator of several grants funded by the National Institute of Health.
 She has published substantially in the area of instrument psychometrics, psychiatric epidemiology, mental health services research, pediatric asthma and health disparities.
 Canino has been for the past 24 years a leading Latino researcher and her various research studies have resulted in more than 200 publications in scientific journals.
-Profile 2.Featured Psychologist: Martha E. Bernal, PhDMartha Bernal was the first female of Mexican descent to complete her PhD, and she led the way for other minority women in psychology.Profile (January 2012)3.Alan E. Kazdin, PhDAPA President in 2008.Profile (January 2011)4.APA PresidentView the biography and work of 2014 APA President Nadine Kaslow, PhD.Profile 5.Martha Mednick, PhDDr.
+Profile 4.Featured Psychologist: Martha E. Bernal, PhDMartha Bernal was the first female of Mexican descent to complete her PhD, and she led the way for other minority women in psychology.Profile (January 2012)5.Martha Mednick, PhDDr.
 Mednick’s work serves as an example of a dynamic and meaningful career.
 Her work brings to the forefront of the field the issues of race, class, and gender.Profile Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–5 of 5 for "Profile"X related to "Autism prevalence and the DSM"